Utodev/ZXUC/README.md

 pasmo zxuc.asm ZXUC
 pasmo zxucsave.asm ZXUCSAVE

-Put all ZXUC, ZXUCSAVE and ZXUC.BIN files at you SD card /BIN folder
+ESXDOS: Put ZXUC, ZXUCSAVE and ZXUC.BIN files at you SD card /BIN folder
+UnoDOS: Put ZXUC, ZXUCSAVE and ZXUC.BIN files at you SD card /CMD folder

 Usage
 =====
-- You can call the GUI by typing
+- You can open the GUI by typing

 .zxuc